Darracq and Company London: Paul Ribeyrolles

-The chairman of the investigating committee, Norman Craig, was appointed chairman of A Darracq and Company (1905).
+Norman Craig

-New works manager Owen Clegg, designer of the proven Rover Twelve, sensibly copied the Twelve for Darracq & Co's new model.
+The chairman of the investigating committee, Norman Craig, was appointed chairman of Darracq & Company.
+Works manager Owen Clegg, designer of the proven Rover Twelve, sensibly copied the Twelve for Darracq & Co's new model.
 The factory at Suresnes was retooled for mass production, making it one of the first in the industry to do so.
-The 16HP Clegg-Darracq was joined by an equally reliable 2.1-litre 12HP car, and soon the factory was turning out sixty cars a week; by 1914, 12,000 men rolled out fourteen cars a day.
+The 16hp Clegg-Darracq was joined by an equally reliable 2.1-litre 12hp car, and soon the factory was turning out sixty cars a week; by 1914, 1,200 men rolled out fourteen cars a day.